Interested in a hands-on learning experience for developing LLM applications?

 Plot correlation heatmap

 Now let’s have a univariate analysis of our variables.
 We’ll start with the categorical variables and have a quick check on the frequency of distribution of categories.
 The code below will allow us to observe the required graphs.
-We’ll first draw distribution for all PAY variables.
+We’ll first draw the distribution for all PAY variables.

 plot_histogram(data)